sshovkov/raspberry-train/README.md

-# LED Display of Minutes Remaining Until Train Arrival Using a Raspberry Pi
+# LED Display of Time Until Train Arrival Using a Raspberry Pi

 ![](assets/changing_time.gif)